kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/Oh the Roads You'll Go/README.md

  **ctf{2089}**

  ## Real World Application
- This challenge was a great way to learn how to extrapolate available data from an single source and gather new information based off that initial source.
-In the image there was some information in there that looked like it could be helpful, but,after looking into it further and looking at other pieces of information, was found to be irrelvant.
+  This challenge was a great way to learn how to find small pieces of data from an initial source and build off those pieces to gather more information.
+In the image there was some information that looked like it could be helpful, but further investigation later showed that that data was irrelevant.
 Because of that, this challenge was also a great exercise for knowing how to determine what data is relevant and what is not.